One of the main reasons why anyone should do hikes in Guatemala is for is natural beauty.

 Food: There are small stores in the town of La Soledad, where the hike starts.
 But again, they don’t sell much more than water and chips.
 So be prepared by bringing your food.

-Best time of year: November to January.
-This is when you get some of the best views.
+Best time of year: November to March.
+The dry season is when you get some of the most brilliant views.

-NOTE: Bring warm and waterproof clothes.
+NOTE: Bring waterproof and warm clothes.
 The weather is unpredictable, and if it happens to be bad, temperatures can drop as low as -2C°.

 Ipala Volcano and Lagoon

-How to do this hike: The trail is well marked and the walk is short so you don’t need a guide.
+How to do this hike: The trail of this fantastic volcano hike is well marked and the walk is short so you don’t need a guide.
 If you’re unsure, you can always hire one to be safe.

 Food: Just as for the other hikes, bring your food unless you want to spend the day eating chips.
 Water is available where the walk starts.